roberthowton/academic-kickstart/content/slides/paperwriting/howto.md

 <section>
 <h4>Exercise: Construct an outline for the TP1 thesis you've chosen.</h4>

-(Hints: If you're arguing that Sextus' argument is successful, why is the most convincing argument against his conclusion incorrect?
+(Hints: If you're arguing that Descartes' response is successful, why is the most convincing argument against his conclusion incorrect?
 If you're arguing that his argument is unsuccessful, where does the argument go wrong?)

 </section>